 COUNT & COUNTA

 Another important function in Excel is the COUNT & COUNTA function.
-If you need to know how many are cells in a given range contain numeric values (numbers or dates), you don’t need to waste time by counting them by hand, the Excel COUNT function will do the trick.
+If you need to know how many cells in a given range contain numeric values (numbers or dates), you don’t need to waste time by counting them by hand, the Excel COUNT function will do the trick.

 The COUNT function deals only with those cells that comprise numbers while the COUNTA function counts all cells that are not blank, whether they contain numbers, dates, text, times, or errors.